xRuffKez/NXPhish/README.md

-# OpenPhish and Phishunt and Phishunt Blocklist for AdGuard Home 🎣
+# OpenPhish and Phishunt Blocklist for AdGuard Home 🎣

 Protect your network from phishing attacks with the OpenPhish and Phishunt blocklist for AdGuard Home.